Darmstadt: EHD Darmstadt

 The Protestant University of Applied Sciences Darmstadt (EHD) is an officially recognised and Church-sponsored University.
 The sponsors are the Protestant Church in Hesse and Nassau, the Protestant Church of Kurhesse-Waldeck and the social welfare organisation of both Hessian Protestant Churches, the Diakonie Hesse.
 The EHD has approximately 1,700 students, 40 professors and 10 scientific employees and about 100 visiting lecturers every semester.

 Sport

+Football

 The city's main professional club is the football club SV Darmstadt 98, who play at the Merck-Stadion am Böllenfalltor.
 Other, amateur football clubs are 1.
 FCA Darmstadt and Rot-Weiß Darmstadt.

+Ice hockey

+The Darmstadt Dukes (Eissportclub Darmstadt Dukes) is an ice hockey club.
+Their mens`s team is playing in the Hessenliga.

+American football

-Darmstadt Diamonds is the city's american football team.
+The city is home to the Darmstadt Diamonds an american football team.